The back story

 In 2015 I was working as a blogger and web designer but because of the stalking I closed down that business.
 I would have been out of work but I had painted a few pairs of shoes as an unique thank you gift to some amazing people.
 The amazing Dawn from thinkitchangeit.com had provided me with therapy to help me process the family court and stalking (p.s. she also cured me of my bird phobia).
 Some of her friends loved my work and they wanted to buy hand painted Converse too.
 She encouraged me to set up an Etsy shop selling custom Vans and Converse, painted Dr Martens and Nikes, and the rest is history.

 Why the bunny?
-My son and I invented the name together, to honour the street bunny.
-Our street is home to an escapee rabbit – she belongs to someone, but keeps escaping.
-This bunny will not be caged!
-To my amazement, it’s survived the cold, the snow and any predators.
-She appeals to my rebellious spirit.
+My son and I invented the name together one year, to honour the street bunny.
+Our street was home to an escapee rabbit – she belonged to someone, but kept escaping.
+This bunny would not remain caged!
+To my amazement, they survived the cold, the snow and any predators.

 She’s a beautiful bunny but she used to hop away at an impressive speed if you approached her.
 The week we chose the name, my lad managed to get close to her and even pick her up.
 His joy was unparalleled, and he brought her into our garden for a play.

-There’s a little vid on my YouTube channel, if you’d like a peek.
+There’s a little vid on my YouTube channel, if you’d like a peek at her.